momoiyer/SpringWebApp-RestAPI/README.md

 # SpringWebApp-RestAPI
-Practice project for Spring RET API and Spring web application to consume the REST calls.
+Practice project for Spring REST API and Spring web application to consume the REST calls.